-The analysts, however, deny that such power flows from the organiza-tion.
-"Philosophers do philosophy, not associations," said Ruth Marcus of Yale.
-"I can't think of a single occasion where the A.P.A. was called upon to compose a council or make a grant for someone."
+The analysts, however, deny that such power flows from the organization.
+"Philosophers do philosophy, not associations." said Ruth Marcus of Yale.
+"I can't think of a single occasion have the A P. A was called upon to where the A.P.A. was called upon to compose a council or make a grant for someone."

 The Eastern division voted last week to elect future officers by mail ballot.
-Pluralists said this procedure would give a voice to philosophers from smaller institutions who cannot afford smaller institutions who cannot afford to come to the meetings.
-One analyst disputed this conclusion, however, say-ing "they will still vote for the people they read."
-Depletered.
+Pluralists said this procedure would give a voice to philosophers from smaller institutions who cannot afford to come to the meetings.
+One analyst disputed this conclusion, however, saying "they will still vote for the people they read."

-they read."
-Professor McDermott, formerly a professor at Queens College in New York City, noted that there is not a sin-gle major philosophy department in this country devoted to American prag-matism.
-He called it "rather ironic" that he travels from Austin to Cam-bridge to complete a new edition of the bridge to complete a new edition of the works of William James, shunned by the analysts at Harvard.
+Professor McDermott, formerly a professor at Queens College in New York City, noted that there is not a sin-gle major philosophy department in his country devoted to American prag-matism.
+He called it "rather ironic" that he travels from Austin to Cambridge to complete a new edition of the works of William James, shunned by the analysts at Harvard.

-the analysts at harvard.
-Asked whether he agreed that this was indeed ironic, Professor Quine look somewhat quizzical and said, "I don't believe I know McDermott."
+Asked whether he agreed that this was indeed ironic, Professor Quine look somewhat quizzical and said, believe I know McDermott."

-"Russell's Cryptic Reply to Strawson" - an article by James W. Austin in "Philosophy and Phenomenological Research" (June 1979) - concludes with a paragraph that "ought to ignite the interest of Russell scholars," says DAVID PAUL MAKINSTER.
+(18) "Russell's Cryptic Reply to Strawson" - an article by James W. Austin in "Philosophy and Phenomenological Research" (June 1979) - concludes with a paragraph that "ought to ignite the interest of Russell scholars," says DAVID PAUL MAKINSTER.